Skip to Content

 Agent Setup

-The primary methods to use KaiwaDB are through our REST API, SDKs, or admin dashboard.
+The primary methods to use KaiwaDB are through our REST API or admin dashboard.
 For impatient users, we offer agents intended primarily for demo purposes.

 The agent can be installed using: